Configure SAML SSO with Okta | HeyGen Academy

 SSO is now enabled for your HeyGen workspace.

-Your team can sign in securely using company credentials, with no extra passwords or steps.
+Your team can sign in securely using company credentials, without any extra passwords or steps.